bUnit-dev/bUnit/docs/docs/getting-started/writing-csharp-tests.md

 ## Creating a Basic Test

-Lets see a simple example, where we test the following `<HelloWorld>` component:
+Let us see a simple example, where we test the following `<HelloWorld>` component:

 [!code-html[HelloWorld.razor](../../samples/components/HelloWorld.razor)]